 - Independent co-chairs: Hon Peter Batchelor and Hon Terry Mulder

-- Ms Elaine Carbines Chief Executive, G21 Geelong Region Alliance
+- Ms Elaine Carbines, Chief Executive Officer of G21 - The Geelong Region Alliance

-- Mr Wayne Kayler Thomson Chair, Great Ocean Road Regional Tourism
+- Mr Wayne Kayler-Thomson, Chair of the Great Ocean Road Regional Tourism Board

-The Taskforce will look at the Great Ocean Road area from Torquay to Port Fairy and the hinterland.
-This includes parts of the municipalities of Surf Coast, Colac Otway, Corangamite, Moyne and Warrnambool.
+The primary study area is the Great Ocean Road and its landscape from Torquay to Port Fairy (including settlements).
+The secondary study area includes more of the hinterland for consideration of infrastructure and projects that contribute to the Great Ocean Road visitor experience.
+The project study area includes parts of the municipalities of Surf Coast, Colac-Otway, Corangamite, Moyne and Warrnambool.

 The work of the Taskforce will build on prior work undertaken in the: